Multimodal Remote Inference: Related Work

 \section{Related Work}

-\textbf{AoI penalty functions.} \emph{Age of Information (AoI)} is a widely adopted metric for quantifying information freshness (see~\cite{10559951} and references therein, as well as a comprehensive survey~\cite{yates2021age}).
-Nevertheless, the relationship between information \emph{freshness} and its \emph{value} to the application is still not well understood.
-To that end, in~\cite{8764465}, Sun and Cyr suggested several non-decreasing, non-linear AoI functions to capture the value of fresh data in various applications.
-Researchers have also proposed various metrics, such as Age of Incorrect Information (AoII)~\cite{Maatouk2020AoII}, to quantify the value of information in different systems (see~\cite{10579545} for a comprehensive survey).

-More recent research has explored the impact of freshness in remote inference systems.
-In the seminal work~\cite{9484640, shisher2022does}, Shisher \emph{et al.} demonstrated that inference error can be expressed as a general AoI penalty function, which may not be monotonic.
+\textbf{AoI penalty functions.} \emph{Age of Information (AoI)} is a widely adopted metric for quantifying information freshness (see a comprehensive survey~\cite{yates2021age}).
+Since its inception, the relationship between information \emph{freshness} and its \emph{value} to the application has been evolving~\cite{8764465, zhong2018two, Maatouk2020AoII, sun2018information, chen2022uncertainty, zheng2020urgency, kosta2017age, pappas2021goal, 10356278}.
+For example, in~\cite{8764465}, Sun and Cyr suggested several non-decreasing, \emph{non-linear} AoI functions to capture the value of fresh data, since the penalty of stale information is not necessarily linear in time.
+More recent research has explored the impact of freshness in remote ML inference systems~\cite{shisher2022does, 10620843, 10559951, shisher2023learning, 9484640, ari2026goal}.
+In the seminal work~\cite{9484640, shisher2022does}, Shisher~\emph{et al.} demonstrated that inference error can be expressed as a general AoI penalty function, which may not be monotonic.
 Based on this observation, the authors studied a transmission scheduling problem, aiming to minimize a general AoI penalty function.
 In~\cite{shisher2023learning}, the joint optimization of feature length selection and transmission scheduling was further studied.
+In~\cite{ari2026goal}, Ari~\emph{et al.} studied the minimization of a general AoI penalty function under a two-way delay (transmission and acknowledgment (ACK) delay).
 These prior works assume that each task corresponds to a single source, which can be viewed as a \emph{single}-modality setting.
-Optimizing a general AoI function for multiple modalities remains underexplored.
-We take a step further by considering a general AoI function of two modalities, which is non-separable and thus adds an extra layer of complexity to the problem.
+In contrast, this paper studies the case where each task may involve multiple modalities by considering a general function of the AoI vector. \textbf{AoI optimization for multiple sources.} This paper is also related to the rich literature of AoI optimization in multi-source systems~\cite{8406945, kadota2018scheduling, talak2018optimizing, tripathi2017age, hsu2017scheduling, farazi2018age, tripathi2024whittle, sombabu2020age, tang2020minimizing, li2019kronos, li2025eywa, 9484640, shisher2022does, shisher2023learning, he2018minimizing, kalor2019minimizing, yin2020application, 9322193, tong2022age, kalor2022timely, xu2023optimal, tripathi2022optimizing, liang2024optimizing, 10628041, hribar2018using, ramakanth2024monitoring, li2025optimal, wang2025grouping, liang2025analysis, erbayat2025age}.
+Various source scheduling policies have been designed to minimize AoI for multiple \emph{independent} sources, such as the threshold policy~\cite{tang2020minimizing}, the Max-weight policy~\cite{8486307}, the cyclic policy~\cite{li2025eywa}, and the Whittle Index scheduling~\cite{kadota2018scheduling, tripathi2024whittle, hsu2017scheduling}.
+A common limitation of these approaches is that they assume a one-to-one relationship between sources and the targets of interest~\cite{yin2020application}.